Course Title: Advanced Fashion Design Studio 2

 This studio based course enables you to develop your own brief in collaboration with your studio leaders, building on the experiences in GRAP2645 Advanced Fashion Design Studio 1.
 You will initiate original fashion design ideas based on your own creative practice, extending on the global context in which your ethos and work is positioned.

-This course extends your knowledge and skills and assists you with exploring experimental and innovative concepts with the intent of designing and realising original products and process via a self-directed inquiry.
-Your research, analytical, evaluative and practical skills will be significantly linked through design development, design processes and outcomes.
-They will apply your ability to evaluate and develop creative solutions, presentations and prototypes for specific design projects at a professional level.
+This course extends your knowledge and skills and assists you with exploring experimental and innovative concepts with the intent of designing and realising original outcomes and process via a self-directed inquiry.
+Your research, analytical, evaluative and practical skills are linked to your design development, design processes and final outcomes.
+This course will apply your ability to evaluate and develop creative solutions, presentations and prototypes for specific design projects at a professional level.
 Emphasis is placed on exploratory 2D and 3D design, and the development of original ideas and viable concepts.

 This course extends the ideas developed in your work integrated learning experience in GRAP2645 Advanced Fashion Design Studio 1, where feedback from industry and/ or community is integral to your experience